Graph Ranking and the Cost of Sybil Defense: Min-PPR has low distortion and high spam resistance

 Thus according to $\station{\graph{G}}$, \UPR, or any other PageRank, $\Theta(\log n)$-sized sets of centers giving rise to accurate Min-PPR's are very common.
 (The reason we can afford to be so flexible in our choice of distribution is that all \prs are close in total variation distance, as stated above.)
 Note that the dependence of Theorem~\ref{thm:minppr-dist} on our significance parameter $\dist$ is very mild.
-We will prove Theorems~\ref{thm:contr-low} and~\ref{thm:minppr-dist} in Section~\ref{sec:distortion}.

 Recall that Theorem~\ref{thm:minppr-dist} requires fast worst-case mixing, i.e.\ that the uniform random walk mixes quickly from every vertex in $\graph{G}$.
 While this is a common assumption, as discussed in Section~\ref{sec:def-distortion}, some web-like graphs may exhibit only fast average-case mixing.
-For this reason, in Section~\ref{sec:distortion} we also prove Theorem~\ref{thm:minppr-dist-hard}, a version of Theorem~\ref{thm:minppr-dist} which requires only fast average-case mixing from our chosen centers.
+For this reason, as Theorem~\ref{thm:minppr-dist-hard}, we prove a version of Theorem~\ref{thm:minppr-dist} which requires only fast average-case mixing from our chosen centers.
 We prove the result by altering $\mtermialgot{k}{\rp}$ to use only a carefully-chosen subset of the trusted vertices.

 \pp{\tminppr has high spam resistance.} As noted above, \minppr has zero spam resistance by Observation~\ref{obs:trust-needed}. \tminppr, however, is highly spam resistant.